MartinMuzatko/flexproperties/README.md

 ## Why forking it?

-The standalone flexgrid [was part of angular](https://github.com/angular/material/issues/7660#issuecomment-199440833), but was migrated to [bower-material](https://github.com/angular/bower-material/), which contains a [standalone build](https://github.com/angular/material/blob/master/src/core/style/layout.scss) now, which is not actively maintained unfortunately.
+The standalone flexgrid [was part of angular](https://github.com/angular/material/issues/7660#issuecomment-199440833), but was migrated to [bower-material](https://github.com/angular/bower-material/), which contains a [standalone build](https://github.com/angular/material/blob/master/src/core/style/layout.scss).
+The grid is not actively maintained unfortunately.
 Hence it contains lots of variables and functions not required for the grid.

 To continue providing a great flexgrid that can be used in any project, I created this repo